With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Shifting to LED lights would also mean more savings in the long run because they last longer than incandescent bulbs and are more energy-efficient.

-33. Think about your transportation options
+- Think about your transportation options

-Using public transport is by far the simplest and easiest way to cut down on your transportation budget.
-I also strongly believe that streamlining your private vehicle is important.
-This means maintaining one car is always cheaper than having two.
-Save also on your car insurance premiums by limiting your mileage if you can: the fewer your mileage, the less of a risk you are to car insurance companies.
-Pay full or annual premium rather than in monthly terms.
-Study your car usage and consider paying only for what you need – you may realize you don’t need those insurance add-ons as you initially thought.
+Save on your car insurance premiums by limiting your mileage if you can; the fewer miles you drive, the less risk you are to car insurance companies.
+Pay your premium in full rather than in monthly terms to save on added service charges.
+Study your car usage and consider paying only for insurance you need.You may realize you don’t need those insurance add-ons that you initially considered.

-34. Try no-spend weeks/days
+- Try no-spend weeks/days

-While this isn’t a radical suggestion and is in fact one of the most straightforward ways on how to live cheaply, it requires consultation, planning, and commitment between you and your partner.
+While this isn’t a radical suggestion and is, in fact, one of the most straightforward ways on how to live cheaply, it requires consultation, planning, and commitment between you and your partner.

 Related: How to Rock Your Next No-Spend Challenge When You’re a Spender